It's that time of the year when you wear your fangs and take a coffin break!

 Deadlines are unavoidable but they keep you accountable, help prioritize your work and give that extra push to make you work harder.
 Missing deadlines however, happens even to the best.
 It may be due to low visibility into project progress, an unexpected delay from your team, or even last evening's dinner gone wrong.
 With the fast-approaching deadline, panic begins to set in, and the butterflies in your stomach have a gala party.
 All this while, there is your customer just left in the dark, waiting, not knowing what is happening.

-When any mishaps occur during the onboarding process, pressures tend to mount and give rise to escalations.
+When any mishaps occur during the customer onboarding process, pressures tend to mount and give rise to escalations.
 And quite naturally, customers want their escalations resolved promptly and efficiently.
 But the escalation experience in itself can be nerve-racking for you.
 At times, even interactions with a benign customer can escalate quickly.
 While dealing with an unhappy customer, using words or phrases that help instill calm, trust, and credibility are imperative.

 Well, customer onboarding may seem like a complex game of darts.
 But hit the target right, and it will do wonders for your customer retention and brand loyalty.
 To help you refine your customer onboarding process, we've created a collaborative customer onboarding platform called Rocketlane.
 With Rocketlane, you get that zoomed-out, 30000 feet view into all your ongoing customer-facing projects.
 Rocketlane also unifies all your typically separated experiences such as tasks, updates, and documents into one collaborative platform.
 With everything under one roof, Rocketlane saves you from the hassles of using multiple tools and helps you stay on top of tasks and deadlines.